Hesham1707/devops-task-hmaher/README.md

 terraform apply -var-file="secret.tfvars"
 ```
 This will auto provision and auto install the logger script using ansible playbooks
-*secret.tfvars* and *.vaukt_pass.txt* are not available on the repo for security reasons
+*secret.tfvars* and *.vault_pass.txt* are not available on the repo for security reasons